strongtyped/strongtyped.github.io/source/_posts/2014-05-11-reactive-programming-try-future.markdown

 The `mkTry` code makes use of a _call by name_ parameter `block` which you can think of as code that _can succeed_ or _can fail_.

-The standard Scala library already has an `apply` method in the `Try` companion object that is equivalent to `mkTry`.
+The `Try` companion object of the standard Scala library already has an `apply` method that is equivalent to `mkTry`.
 The definition of `mkTry` is given for didactical reasons only.

 How are computations of type `Try` _described_?